fbpx

 Why it matters: A resume isn’t always the most dynamic, so be sure to give candidates the opportunity to put it in their own words!
 They should walk you through their experience and why they’re interested in electrical work.
 However, this question also enables them to open up and share more about who they are as a person.

-15. Do you have any questions I can answer?
+15. Do you have any questions for me?

 Behavioral Electrical Interview Questions